 The Company currently conducts its affairs so that its shares can be recommended by IFAs to ordinary retail investors in accordance with the FCA's rules in relation to non-mainstream investment products and intends to continue to do so for the foreseeable future.
 The Company's shares are excluded from the FCA's restrictions which apply to non-mainstream investment products because they are shares in an investment trust.

-Mr Cameron Watt was a managing director at Blackrock, where he spent the majority of his career (including predecessor companies).
+Ewen Cameron Watt was a managing director at Blackrock, where he spent the majority of his career (including predecessor companies).
 From 2011 to 2016, he was chief investment strategist at Blackrock Investment Institute.
-Prior to joining Blackrock, Mr Cameron Watt held senior investment roles in the UK and Hong Kong, including as portfolio manager from 1995 to 2010 and head of Asian research for SG Warburg from 1990 to 1995.
-Mr Cameron Watt is also an independent advisor to a number of endowments and pension funds.
+Prior to joining Blackrock, he held senior investment roles in the UK and Hong Kong, including as portfolio manager from 1995 to 2010 and head of Asian research for SG Warburg from 1990 to 1995.
+Ewen is also an independent adviser to a number of endowments and pension funds.
 He began his career as an analyst at EB Savory Miln in 1978.

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.

 Companies that invest in a smaller number of stocks carry more risk than funds spread across a larger number of companies.

 The Company will invest solely in the companies of one country or region.
 This can carry more risk than investments spread over a number of countries or regions.